rogrs/safh/README.md

     npm install --save-dev --save-exact @types/leaflet

 Then you would import the JS and CSS files specified in library's installation instructions so that [Webpack][] knows about them:
-Note: there are still few other things remaining to do for Leaflet that we won't detail here.
+Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].